zirtec12/Flipper_Zero-BadUsb/BadUsb-Collection/Windows_Badusb/PasswordStuff/ChromePasswords/readme.md

 This script is not plug and play, you will need to change the webhook url and decrypt the file yourself after it arrives in your discord.

+Here is a youtube video that explains the decryption: https://www.youtube.com/watch?v=LzEX6HAL79k

 ## Features